Kenton Brine, President

 - Never shoot fireworks in metal or glass containers.

 - Never re-light “dud” fireworks.
 Wait 15-20 minutes, then soak in a bucket of water.

 - Stay away from illegal explosives.

 - Keep pets indoors for their safety.

 If fireworks are used near your home, that means your house and property (and possibly that of your neighbors) are exposed to a risk of fire damage and you, your family and your guests are vulnerable to injury.

-If an accident occurs, it is helpful to know that a standard Homeowners Insurance policy covers fire damage to your home and property, including plants, trees and shrubs (minus your deductible).
+If an accident occurs, a standard Homeowners Insurance policy covers fire damage to your home and property, including plants, trees and shrubs (minus your deductible).
 The same policy also provides coverage if your home is damaged due to the negligence of others (in the event your neighbor’s fireworks display ignites your home or landscape).
 Your Homeowners Insurance also covers injuries to guests up to the limits of your Liability Coverage.